BLDG5100 BIM Dimensions

 - Students are able to (1) comprehend the relationship between XML and similar schemas, information databases and interoperability; (2) apply technical and analytical skills to generate coherent digital 3D models to manage construction processes; and (3) show critical engagment with the digital 3D model's scope for mediating the activity of mutiple roles.

-- Indicative assessments in this unit are as follows: (1) digitally-based drawing set and 3D model and (2) group submission.
+- Indicative assessments in this unit are as follows: (1) digitally-based drawing set and (2) 3D model.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.